panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 - RFC 4782 Quick-Start for TCP and IP {{RFC4782}}
 - Determining an appropriate initial sending rate over an underutilized network path {{SAF07}}
 - Fast Startup Internet Congestion Control for Broadband Interactive Applications {{Sch11}}
-- RFC 5634 Quick-Start for the Datagram Congestion Control Protocol (DCCP) {{RFC5634}}
 - Using Quick-Start to enhance TCP-friendly rate control performance in bidirectional satellite networks {{QS-SAT}}

 Quick-Start {{RFC4782}} is an Experimental TCP extension that leverages support from the routers on the path to determine an allowed initial sending rate for a path through the Internet, either at the start of data transfers or after idle periods.
-A corresponding mechanism was also specified for other congestion controllers (e.g., "Quick-Start for the Datagram Congestion Control Protocol (DCCP)" {{RFC5634}}).
-In these cases, a sender cannot easily determine an appropriate initial sending rate, given the lack of information about the path.
-The default TCP congestion control therefore uses the time-consuming slow-start algorithm.
+Without information about the path, a sender cannot easily determine an appropriate initial sending rate.
+The default TCP congestion control therefore uses the safe but time-consuming slow-start algorithm {{RFC5681}}.
 With Quick-Start, connections are allowed to use higher initial sending rates if there is significant unused bandwidth along the path, and if the sender and all of the routers along the path approve the request.

 By examining the Time To Live (TTL) field in Quick-Start packets, a sender can determine if  routers on the path have approved the Quick-Start request.
-However, this method is unable to take into account the routers hidden by tunnels or other network devices invisible at the IP layer.
+However, this method is unable to take into account the routers hidden by tunnels or other network nodes invisible at the IP layer.

 The protocol also includes a nonce that provides protection against cheating routers and receivers.
 If the Quick-Start request is explicitly approved by all routers along the path, the TCP host can send at up to the approved rate; otherwise TCP would use the default congestion control.
 Quick-Start requires modifications in the involved end-systems as well in routers.
 Due to the resulting deployment challenges, Quick-Start was only proposed in {{RFC4782}} for controlled environments.